IgorMinar/multi-worker-idea/README.md

    - the middleware declaration is designed after the precences set by [outbound](https://developers.cloudflare.com/cloudflare-for-platforms/workers-for-platforms/configuration/outbound-workers/) and [tail](https://developers.cloudflare.com/workers/observability/logs/tail-workers/) workers
    - when this origin worker is deployed, the internal superpipeline is constructed in a way where:
      - the middleware worker receives the request targetting this worker
-     - the origin worker receives the request only if the middleware worker dispatches the request via the `origin` binding
+     - the origin worker receives the request only if the middleware worker dispatches the request via a same-origin-`fetch` (or the `origin` binding)
      - the middleware intercepts all calls to static assets